Test Your Flood Preparedness

-Floods are a natural disaster that can happen no matter where you live, but especially if you live in a low-lying area, near water, at the bottom of a hill/mountain, or downstream from a dam.
+Flood preparedness is essential no matter where you live, but especially if you live in a low-lying area, near water, at the bottom of a hill/mountain, downstream from a dam, or or you may live in a coastal area such as the Gulf of Mexico where hurricanes are common in the late summer months.

 As one resident described the conditions: